Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

 \subsection{Enhancement (Reoptimization) Steps}

 The enhancement / reoptimization step in \cogent takes the current basis and seeks a new set of coefficients in the representation \eqref{eq:poo1} that reduces the objective while satisfying the norm constraint.
 (A ``full correction'' step of this type was described in \cite{jaggirevisit}.)
-The step is implemented as a linear least-squares objective over a simplex. \cogent solves it with a gradient projection method, using a warm start based on the current set of coefficients.
-Projection onto the simplex can be performed in $O(n_{t+1})$ operations, where $n_{t+1}$ is the dimension of the simplex (which equals the number of elements in the current basis $\A_{t+1}$).
-Since gradient projection is a descent method that maintains feasibility, it can be stopped after any number of iterations, without prejudice to the convergence of \cogent.
+The step is implemented as a linear least-squares objective over the positive orthant of the $\ell_1$ norm ball. \cogent solves it with a projected gradient method, using a warm start based on the current set of coefficients.
+Since projected gradient is a descent method that maintains feasibility, it can be stopped after any number of iterations, without prejudice to the convergence rate of \cogent.
+The use of projected gradient allows ``interpolation'' between the basic CG strategy of adding the new atom with minimal adjustment of coefficients, and complete reoptimization over the expanded basis.